 You must hold an Exempt Sale Retail Dealer (ESRD) permit to sell tax-exempt tobacco products.

 ESRDs may only purchase black stock tobacco from a registered wholesale dealer.
-For details on selling tax-exempt tobacco products to qualifying customers, see the bulletin Exempt Sales Made by Retail Dealers (TTA 001) (PDF).
+For details on selling tax-exempt tobacco products to qualifying customers, see the bulletin Sales to First Nations and the Tobacco Tax Exemption Program (TTA 001) (PDF).

 Diplomatic or consular agents and certain diplomatic or consular staff in Canada may purchase tax-exempt tobacco.
 For details, see the bulletin Exemption for Members of the Diplomatic and Consular Corps (CTB 007) (PDF).